"Islands of Abandonment: Life in the Post-Human Landscape" by Cal Flyn

 Sites like the High Line can be valued in different ways – but, environmentally speaking, this curatorial impulse of ours – so intrinsic to the way we think about the world, so deeply ingrained in Western culture – is a damaging one.
 (In 1967, the historian Lynn White Jr. argued that the roots of our current ecological crisis can be traced back to the Judaeo-Christian "arrogance" towards nature.
 In Genesis, God awards man dominion over all nature – its birds, its fish, its cattle, "every creeping thing that creeps over the Earth."
 "Especially in its Western form," White added, "Christianity is the most anthropocentric religion the world has ever seen.")

 Though we enthusiastically embrace our self-appointed role as steward of the planet – pruning here, planting there, tidying mess and getting "pests" under control – we are not always successful.
 Gardens, parks and farmland are often ecologically dull, their continued existence precarious and dependent upon our benevolence, while hedgerows, verges and the terrain vague of cities might be vibrantly biodiverse and deeply rooted.
 We weed out plants well suited to the ground and conditions, and insist on propping up expensive, ill-suited, ornamental ones.
 Better, perhaps, to resist the impulse.
 Step back.

-And you can watch Cal Flyn and the other shortlisted authors in conversation with broadcaster, journalist and member of the 2021 judging panel Fatima Manji on the hub right now.
+Watch Cal Flyn and the other shortlisted authors in conversation with broadcaster, journalist and member of the 2021 judging panel Fatima Manji on the hub.